College Apps are Hard Stuff.

 – Aarya, B.S.
 Mechanical Engineering

-– Frankie, B.S.
-Chemical Engineering
+– Celeste, B.S.
+Biomedical Engineering

 - You don’t have to have it all figured out as you’re applying!
 Deciding to be an engineer is a big step, you don’t need to decide exactly what type yet. –Shayna, B.S.
 Electrical Engineering